-You can put a rent review clause into a fixed-term contract, which will give you the opportunity of discussing a rent rise, if you need to.
+You can put a rent review clause into a fixed-term contract, allowing you to discuss a rent rise if needed.

-If you decide to add in a rent review clause, you should also set out a specific increase or formula that will determine the rise.
-Doing this can also make it harder for tenants to challenge rises as the terms would have been clear when they signed the tenancy agreement.
-Although doing this doesn’t guarantee that the percentage or formula will adequately cover the reasons behind the rent increase, especially if the contract was agreed a number of years ago.
+If you add a rent review clause, you should also set out a specific increase or formula to determine the rise.
+Doing this ensures the terms are clear when the tenant signs the agreement and helps avoid any confusion later down the line.
+Although doing this doesn’t guarantee that the formula for raising rent will adequately cover the reasons behind the rent increase, especially if the contract was agreed on several years ago.

-These tenancies run on a rolling basis, usually week by week or month by month.
-If you have this type of agreement in place, you can’t increase the rent more than once a year.
+These tenancies run on a rolling basis, usually weekly or month by month.
+If you have this type of agreement, you can’t increase the rent more than once a year.

 If your tenants pay rent weekly or monthly, you must give them at least one month’s notice.
 If the agreement is annual, you’ll need to give them six months’ notice.

 This only applies to periodic tenancies.
 If you’ve got a fixed-term agreement, you can only raise rent when the contract ends.

 How do you increase rent by mutual agreement?

 Firstly, you should contact your tenant and discuss the proposed increase and the reasons behind it; once you reach an agreement, you should ask them to sign a written record detailing the new rental amount, including the date from which the new rent is payable.

 How much can I increase the rent by?

 A good gauge is to look at like-for-like properties within your local area and decide what is fair based on this.